-We may face risks related to the recent outbreak of the Novel Coronavirus Disease 2019 (COVID-19), which has been declared a "pandemic" by the World Health Organization and a national public health emergency by governments throughout the world as the disease has spread across the globe and is substantially and materially impacting worldwide economic activity.
+We may face risks related to the ongoing outbreak of the Novel Coronavirus Disease 2019 (COVID-19), which has been declared a "pandemic" by the World Health Organization and a national public health emergency by governments throughout the world as the disease has spread across the globe and is substantially and materially impacting worldwide economic activity.
 The full impact of COVID-19 and the associated pandemic is unknown and rapidly evolving.
 Health epidemics or outbreaks of communicable diseases such as COVID-19 could result in widespread or localized health crises that could adversely affect general commercial activity and the economies and financial markets of many countries or localities in which the Company operates, sells, or purchases good and services.
 A public health epidemic, including COVID-19, poses the risk that we or our employees, contractors, suppliers, customers, transportation providers, and other business partners may be prevented or impaired from conducting ordinary course business activities for an indefinite period of time, either at specific branches or on a broader scale, including due to shutdowns necessitated for the health and well-being of our employees, the employees of our business partners, or shutdowns that may be requested or mandated by governmental authorities.
 Directives to "de-densify" worksites, "Shelter in Place," "Safe at Home," quarantine or similar orders or mandates that restrict workforce and/or require closures of "non-essential" businesses have been implemented by government authorities to one degree or another starting with China in January 2020 and quickly spreading in the following months through Europe, North America and most locations throughout the world.
-Although the Company has already been impacted by the COVID-19 pandemic, the situation is very fluid and subject to rapid change; the full extent of the impact that the COVID-19 pandemic may have on the Company's business, operations and financial condition is currently unknown.
+Such orders or mandates have been lifted in many geographies, but there is a continuing threat that such measures may again be required as the spread of the disease has also accelerated in certain geographies.
+Although the Company has already been adversely impacted by the COVID-19 pandemic, the situation is very fluid and subject to rapid change; the full extent of the impact that the COVID-19 pandemic may have on the Company's business, operations and financial condition is currently unknown.